advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 > [!NOTE]
 > When working with the Azure CLI, remember to use `az login` to log in to Azure, and `az logout` first if you are having problems.
 >
 > To use the convenience scripts, set your Azure settings in a local `azure.env` file that they pick up.
+You may need to change settings if you want to vary the region the Function is used in, or change its name to allow more than one to coexist in the same subscription.

 ## Creating a GitHub app